 A loss of enjoyment in life and a lack of direction or purpose are common, especially for people who take a long time to come to terms with the loss.
-However, if these feelings persist for what you consider an extended period of time, it may be a sign of depression.
-For more information, see if you feel `stuck' or desperate.

 For some people, the grief feels so unbearable that they feel that they can’t go on.
 If this happens to you, it is important to seek help.
 Lifeline provides 24-hour crisis support on 13 11 14.
 The services listed here also offer support.

 Grief often affects the ability to think clearly.
 Because of the intensity or unpredictable nature of your grief, you may find it hard to get your thoughts in order or focus for long periods.
 You may even wonder if you are losing your mind.

 Many people find they become confused and forgetful.
 Even getting a simple task done seems like a big hurdle.
 You may feel very indecisive or you might make impulsive decisions.
 If you can, it is best to put off any major decisions for a few months after a bereavement until you can think more clearly.